cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 ## <a name="getDeviceIdValue"></a>getDeviceIdValue(successCallback, errorCallback)

-Returns a device ID value
+Returns a device ID value as used by the Hybrid Messaging system for device identification

 ### Parameters